vighneshiyer/vighneshiyer.com/content/research/philosophy/interviewing_strategies_and_the_two_types_of_engineers.md

 ## Irrelevant Things

-- Classes you've taken and coursework
+- Classes you've taken, coursework, homework, and projects completed as a part of a course
 - GPA
-- Your background on any given research topic
+- Your existing background on any particular research topic or area of computer science
 - "Prior work" (especially papers or other publications)

 ## My Approach